 An org can create up to 10,000 synonym groups, so get out your thesaurus, order a triple espresso, and have a party!

-The barista’s article was so popular, in fact, that he became a regular contributor to the community, and the Capricorn Cafe he worked at increased its sales by 20%.
+The barista’s article was so popular, in fact, that he became a regular contributor to the site, and the Capricorn Cafe he worked at increased its sales by 20%.

-Now that you’ve learned how optimizing search can make your community even better, you’ve taken a big step toward making sure your community continues to grow and thrive.
+Now that you’ve learned how optimizing search can make your site even better, you’ve taken a big step toward making sure your site continues to grow and thrive.